hpe-storage/scod/docs/partners/redhat_openshift/index.md

 !!! danger "Automatic Updates"
     Do not under any circumstance enable "Automatic Updates" for the HPE CSI Operator for Kubernetes

-Once the steps have been followed for the particular version transition.
+Once the steps have been followed for the particular version transition:

 - Uninstall the `HPECSIDriver` instance
 - Uninstall the HPE CSI Operator for Kubernetes